Copyright 2016 by Abbie Johnson Taylor

 These difficult years have their share of positive moments.
 Abbie attends writers’ conferences and visits her brother in New Mexico.
 Bill works on his computer, reads books outside in nice weather, and continues to follow his Rockies.
 Some of Abbie’s relatives come for Thanksgiving.

 Abbie’s book captivated me from the beginning.
 I laughed and cried as I read her story.
 If anyone is looking for a love story in the truest sense, then read My Ideal Partner.

-Thanks to Carrie for another wonderful review.
 Reviews are important to authors because they can boost sales.
 If you’ve read one of my books, please leave a review where you purchased it.
-Alternatively, you can use the contact form here to email me your review, and I’ll be glad to post it here and on my website.
+Alternatively, you can use the contact form here to email me your review, and I’ll be glad to post it here and on my blog.
 Thank you.